This article was updated on July 11, 2018.

-According to McKinsey, the move had major implications because "millions of dollars of value were at stake."
+According to McKinsey & Company, the move had major implications because "millions of dollars of value were at stake."
 Connecting the dots between HR, payroll and performance management data helped them uncover actionable insights that led to a strategic shift in their hiring processes.

 In both cases, not having a global system of record would have made these insights and changes in strategy impossible.

 Opportunity to Lead Business Strategy